 WLURA hosts regular presentations on the last Friday of most months of the year.
 The next few gatherings will be a hybrid of in-person and by Zoom.
-Keeping with university policy, masks should be worn at the in-person gathering in the 202 Regina lounge.
 Zoom invitations are sent out a few days before the event.

 Not your usual road trip: driving the roads of the Yukon and Northwest Territories, with David Peirson, retired Professor of Biology.
 Join us for David’s narration and slide show of his trip and adventures along the way.
 Get to know Yellowknife, Fort Providence, Fort Simpson, the Mackenzie River, Victoria Falls in Nahanni National Park, the Alaska Highway, Whitehorse, Dawson City, and Mount Logan – parts of Canada not visited by most of us.